ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 that can be used at the same time.

 Luckily, large scale computing systems -- shared computing resources with lots of computers -- are available at many universities, labs, or through national networks.
+Leeds has particularly good University-level resources (we call these **Tier 3** resources; regional resources are **Tier 2**, national resources **Tier 1** and supra-national resources **Tier 0**)

 These resources usually have more central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
 They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.
 In this lesson, we will usually use the terminology of HPC and HPC cluster.